+n.
 Sales to Homeowners

 Sales to homeowners are recorded at the gross mortgage amount plus down payment received.
 The sale constitutes a single performance obligation which is satisfied at the time of closing.
 Noninterest bearing mortgages have been discounted based upon prevailing market rates for low-income housing at the inception of the mortgages.
 Imputed interest revenue is recognized over the life of the mortgage as the monthly payments are received and processed.
-There were no contract assets or liabilities related to home sales as of June 30, 2023 or 2022.
+There were no contract assets or liabilities related to home sales as of June 30, 2024 or 2023.

+o.
 In-Kind Contributions

-During fiscal years 2023 and 2022, the Organization received \$428,865 and \$669,448, respectively, of donated construction materials and related labor for its home building projects.
-In addition, during fiscal years 2023 and 2022, the Organization received \$42,621 and \$17,581, respectively, of donated appliances installed in its home inventory.
-These amounts were recorded as in-kind contributions in the accompanying consolidated statements of activities and either to homes in process on the accompanying consolidated statements of financial position or cost of building materials and supplies sold in the accompanying consolidated statements of functional expenses depending on the nature of the item.
+During fiscal years 2024 and 2023, the Organization received \$246,166 and \$428,865, respectively, of donated construction materials and related labor for its home building projects.
+In addition, during fiscal years 2024 and 2023, the Organization received \$48,530 and \$42,621, respectively, of donated appliances installed in its home inventory.
+These amounts were recorded as in-kind contributions in the accompanying consolidated statements of activities and either to homes in process on the accompanying consolidated statements of financial position or cost of building materials and supplies sold in the accompanying consolidated statement of functional expenses depending on the nature of the item.

-During fiscal years 2023 and 2022, the Organization also received in-kind contributions for fundraising events and marketing in the amounts of \$298,212 and \$62,620, respectively, which are recorded at estimated fair value of items and services donated and are included in in-kind contributions in the accompanying consolidated statements of activities and promotional expenses in the consolidated statements of functional expenses.
+During fiscal years 2024 and 2023, the Organization also received in-kind contributions for fundraising events and marketing in the amounts of \$72,605 and \$298,212, respectively, which are recorded at estimated fair value of items and services donated and are included in in-kind contributions in the accompanying consolidated statements of activities and promotional expenses in the consolidated statements of functional expenses.